 If the domain you searched for isn’t available, you will have to try a variation of what you want.
 If you’re looking for a single-word .com domain, you may have to add a word and experiment with different configurations before you find an available domain.

-Remember that you can try to buy a domain name using different domain extensions.
+Remember that you can try to register a domain name using different domain extensions.
 That single word domain that isn’t available as a .com may be available on a different extension.
 For example, .org, .net or .me.
 Did you know that there are almost 250 extensions to choose from?

 You already have a hosting account with GreenGeeks, so no additional information is needed at this point.
 Simply click the “Go To The Next Step” button and provide payment information.